Sphyrna-029/Nerf-Sentry-Gun/README.md

 Uses OpenCv, Numpy, and Yolov3

-Download Yolov3 (Make sure to download YOLOv3-320 since it was built on this!) https://pjreddie.com/darknet/yolo/
+Download Yolov3 weights since the file is way too big to put in the repo (Make sure to download YOLOv3-320 weights since it was built on this!) https://pjreddie.com/darknet/yolo/